aeroimperial-optimization/QUINOPT/docs/04_basic_examples/feas_nobc.rst

 Feasibility of an integral inequality
 ================================================

 One of the most basic applications of QUINOPT is to find one value of an optimization parameter such that a homogeneous quadratic integral functional is positive.
-Here, we demonstrate how to use QUINOPT to find the minimum value :math:`\gamma` such that
+Here, we demonstrate how to use QUINOPT to find a value :math:`\gamma` such that

 .. math::